SoftUni/Programming-Basics-Book-JS-EN/chapter-09-problems-for-champions.md

 <img src="assets/chapter-9-1-images/01.Crossing-sequences-01.png" style="float: right; height: 300px;" />

 Then **the second sequence** will contain the numbers 5, 7, 9, 13, 17, 23, 29, 37 and so on.
-We see that **37** is the first number to be found in the Tribonacci sequence and in the spiral one, and that is the desired solution to the problem.
+We see that **37** is the first number to be found in the Tribonacci sequence and the spiral one, and that is the desired solution to the problem.

 ### Input Data

 As parameters of the function, we pass **5 integers**.
    * The first **three parameters** will represent **the first three numbers** in the Tribonacci sequence, positive non-zero numbers, sorted in ascending order.
    * The next **two parameters** are representing **the first number** and **the step** for each cell of the matrix for the spiral of numbers.
-The numbers representing the spiral are positive non-zero numbers.
+Numbers representing the spiral are positive non-zero numbers.

 Input data will always be valid and will always be in the format described.
 There is no need to check.